jlevy/og-equity-compensation/README.md

-☝️ It’s perfectly natural to be [anxious](https://www.pon.harvard.edu/daily/negotiation-skills-daily/the-impact-of-anxiety-and-emotions-on-negotiations-how-to-avoid-misjudgment-in-negotiation-scenarios/) about negotiations, whether you’re going through this process for the first or the tenth.
+☝️ It’s perfectly natural to be [anxious](https://www.pon.harvard.edu/daily/negotiation-skills-daily/the-impact-of-anxiety-and-emotions-on-negotiations-how-to-avoid-misjudgment-in-negotiation-scenarios/) about negotiations, whether you’re going through this process for the first time or the tenth.
 There is a lot at stake, and it can be uncomfortable and stressful to ask for things that you need or want.
 [Many people think](https://www.forbes.com/sites/tanyatarr/2017/12/31/here-are-five-negotiation-myths-we-can-leave-behind-in-2017/#250ff99b15f9engaging)
 negotiation could get the job offer revoked, so they’ll accept their offer with little or no discussion.